sensiblecodeio/diet-gtfs/README.md

 ## What?

-This is a simple Python 3 module that loads in an unzipped GTFS feed, and outputs trimmed files that contain only details for a region inside a lat/lon "rectangle".
+This is a simple Python 3 module that loads in a zipped GTFS feed, and outputs a GTFS zip that contains trimmed files with only details for a region inside a lat/lon "rectangle".

-It currently needs an output directory `cleaned` creating.

 It's using the standard library only, so no external requirements.